michpara/web-development/Google Homepage/README.md

 # **Google Homepage**

-The Google Homepage using HTML and CSS
+Using HTML and CSS, I deconstructed and rebuilt the front-end for the google homepage.

 To view the website, visit : https://michpara.github.io/Google-Homepage/